-Danielle Mason graduated from Toi Whakaari in 2002; two years later she won Chapman Tripp theatre awards for Best Female Newcomer and Outstanding Performance, and starred on screen in reality TV satire Futile Attraction.
-In 2006 Mason starred in Black Sheep, this time playing Experience, a woman fighting for her life against mutant ovines.
-Mason also acts in 2012 web series High Road.
+Danielle Mason graduated from Toi Whakaari in 2002.
+Two years later she won Chapman Tripp theatre awards for Best Female Newcomer and Outstanding Performance, and starred on the big screen in reality TV satire Futile Attraction.
+In 2006 Mason starred in Black Sheep, this time playing Experience, a woman fighting for her life against mutant sheep.
+Mason went on to act in TV show Nothing Trivial and web series High Road.

 Experience (Danielle Mason), spews woo-woo New Age mantras to help sheepish Henry (Nathan Meister) find his inner ram.
 From the Houston Chronicle review of Black Sheep, 7 August 2007

 Nothing Trivial was a dramedy that kept score on the lives and loves of five friends in a pub quiz team called Sex on a Stick.
 The cast of City Lifers shifted to the suburbs and nearing middle age was led by Shane Cortese, Tandi Wright, Nicole Whippy, Debbie Newby-Ward and Blair Strang.
 Created by Rachel Lang and Gavin Strawhan, (the veteran writers behind Go Girls, Maddigan’s Quest, and Mercy Peak) the popular South Pacific Pictures production screened for three seasons on TV ONE.
 A fan-driven campaign saw NZ On Air fund a tele-movie to wrap up the series.